ahmedhammad97/Designing-Data-Intensive-Applications-Notes/README.md

 Databases doesn't usually index everything by default, but require you to choose indexes manually.

 Hash Index is an in-memory key-value store that maps every key to its byte offset in the data file.
 New records are appended to a *segment* of certain size which is being merged and compacted by a background thread, allowing for old segments to be deleted.
-For reliability and concurrency, only one thread is used for writing, and a snapshot of segment's hashmap is written to disk regularly.
+For reliability and concurrency, only one thread is used for writing, and a snapshot of segment's hash map is written to disk regularly.

 Append-only logs allow faster sequential writes opposed to random writes, it have much simpler concurrency and crash recovery scenarios, and the merging mechanism avoids files getting fragmented over time.
 However, the hash table must fit in memory, and it doesn't support range queries.